 Note: If your child has never attended a public or private school, this section does not apply.

 D.C. regulations require that you have a high school diploma or its equivalent to homeschool.
 If you do not have a diploma or its equivalent, you may petition the Office of the State Superintendent of Education (OSSE) for a waiver by providing evidence of your ability to provide thorough, regular education.
-Contact HSLDA for member assistance with seeking a waiver.
+Members of HSLDA may contact us for assistance seeking a waiver

 D.C. regulations state that parents who wish to homeschool must use an official form provided by the OSSE.
 The form should be filed 15 days before you officially begin homeschooling, and every year thereafter by August 15.
 The form states that it should be accompanied (initially) by a copy of your high school diploma or GED.
 If you cannot locate your diploma or GED, a cover letter stating that you have one but are unable to locate it is an appropriate alternative.
 Not filing by August 15 does not mean you cannot homeschool.
-Contact HSLDA for specific advice about your situation if you have not filed by August 15.
+If you are an HSLDA member and have not filed by August 15, contact us for specific advice about your situation.

 D.C. regulations state that a bona fide home education program must provide thorough, regular instruction of sufficient duration to implement the home school program.
 This requirement does not mean that homeschooling families must provide the same hours of instruction, take vacations at the same time, or teach their children for the same number of hours as public schools, but they should provide instruction during the period of the year when public schools are in session.
-Contact HSLDA for specific advice regarding your situation.
+If you are an HSLDA member, you may contact us for specific advice regarding your situation.

 The regulations require you to teach at least the following subjects: language arts, mathematics, science, social studies, art, music, health, and physical education.